codecadwallader/codemaid/README.md

 Visualize and navigate through the contents of your C# and C++ files from a tree view hierarchy.
 Quickly switch between different sorting methods to get a better overview.
 Drag and drop to reorganize the code.
 See McCabe complexity scores and informative tooltips.

 ####Reorganizing
-Reorganize the layout of members in a C# file and automatically generate regions.
+Reorganize the layout of members in a C# file to follow Microsoft’s StyleCop convention, or your own preferences.
+Automatically generate regions to match.
+Run on demand or automatically during cleanup.

 ####Formatting
 Format comments to wrap at a specified column and arrange tags on separate lines.
+Run on demand or automatically during cleanup.

 ####Joining
 Join two adjacent lines, or a highlighted section of code onto a single line.

+####Sorting
+Sort a highlighted section of code alphabetically.

+####Finding
+Find the current file in the solution explorer window.

 ####Collapsing
 Recursively collapse nodes or the entire tree in the solution explorer window.